data-umbrella/data-umbrella.github.io/_posts/2021-11-20-data-umbrella-afme2-2021-scikit-learn-sprint-report.md

 <p><iframe src="https://www.youtube.com/embed/WHOiljOYGVw" loading="lazy" frameborder="0" allowfullscreen></iframe></p>

 ### Language Translations
-No new language tranlsations were created for this sprint.
+No new language translations were created for this sprint.

 ## Adjustments for Next Sprint